-With configurable call-in and self-service options, IVR customers have more control and transparency related to insurance queries, status on actions taken, and subsequent outcomes.
-IVR systems make it convenient for customers to authorize insurance payments by phone, and payment service providers offer secure web payment portals that link directly to IVR systems.
+With configurable call-in and self-service options, IVR offers more control and transparency related to insurance queries, status on actions taken, and subsequent outcomes.
+IVR systems allow customers to authorize insurance payments by phone, and payment service providers offer secure web portals that link directly to IVR systems.

-Automated IVR systems reduce operational costs for insurance companies by augmenting time and resource-intensive activities involving agent, accounting, call center, claims, and customer service support personnel.
+Automated IVR systems reduce operational costs for insurance companies by augmenting time and resource-intensive activities involving agents, accounting, call centers, claims, and customer service support personnel.

 IVR systems are designed to automate many of the core processes of customer engagement.
 For example, new and existing customers frequently access IVR systems to perform the following insurance-related actions:

-A typical call to an insurance company’s unique IVR number opens with easy-to-use voice prompts that provide customer self-service options to file a claim, review policy information, check account balances, make premium payments, etcetera.
-During the call, customers respond to prompts with voice commands or by entering the appropriate numbers on a mobile or touch-tone phone keypad.
+A typical call to an insurance company’s unique IVR number opens with easy-to-use voice prompts that provide customer self-service options to file a claim, review policy information, check account balances, and make premium payments.
+Customers respond to prompts with voice commands during the call or enter the appropriate numbers on a mobile or touch-tone phone keypad.

 For insurance companies that offer more choices in how premium payments are made, IVR systems make it simple for customers to select payment preferences.
 Payment authorization by phone can be set up as a one-time payment or scheduled recurring payment, with a choice of the automated clearing house (ACH) direct bank transfer, electronic check, or credit card payment options.

 With 24/7 customer access to secure IVR systems, most insurance companies enjoy faster bill collection and payment settlement times.
-And IVR systems scale to meet surges in payment capacity without the need to hire additional staff.
-The insurance company’s chosen payment services provider’s technical support will ensure IVR payment systems integrate properly.
+And IVR systems scale to meet surges in payment capacity without hiring additional staff.
+The insurance company’s chosen payment services provider’s technical support will ensure IVR payment systems integrate correctly.

 One of the many advantages of utilizing IVR payments to power insurance growth is collecting more payments at a lower cost operationally.

-Advantageous to customers is the ability to quickly access information about their property and casualty, health, and life insurance policy coverage, initiate requests, or even make payments on the spot.
-PCI Level 1 certified IVR systems protect confidential customer information, including healthcare information, in accordance with HIPAA compliance standards.
+Customers can quickly access information about their property and casualty, health, and life insurance policy coverage, initiate requests, or even make payments on the spot.
+PCI Level 1 certified IVR systems protect confidential customer information, including healthcare information, following HIPAA compliance standards.
 Data encryption ensures secure transmission of customer payment data.

 The simple-to-use IVR payment service offered by iCheckGateway.com supports the operational needs of insurance companies in one platform.
-Through this platform, payments can be submitted instantly.
-Transaction data is encrypted and routed through a provided PCI Level 1 compliant web portal.
+This platform allows payments to be submitted instantly, and transaction data is encrypted and routed through a provided PCI Level 1 compliant web portal.
 The net result for insurance companies that use the service is better customer service for a fraction of the cost of traditional labor-intensive manual systems.

 Contact iCheckGateway.com for IVR payment solutions.